Members of the NCUA Board

 Director, Office of Minority and Women Inclusion

-Monica Hughes Davy is the Director of the Office of Minority and Women Inclusion.
-As Director, Ms. Davy oversees the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 involving diversity, civil rights and the promotion of minority and women hiring and contracting practices throughout the credit union industry and at the NCUA.
+Miguel A. Polanco serves as the NCUA’s Director of the Office of Minority and Women Inclusion.
+As Director, Mr. Polanco oversees the requirements of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 to develop and promote standards for workforce diversity, supplier diversity, and equal employment opportunity and assess the diversity policies and practices throughout the credit union industry.

 Chief Financial Officer